It’s the simplest of tastes that sometimes commands the most attention. This Edamame Pasta Salad makes for a wonderful companion to any main meal.

-How to Make Risoni, Asparagus and Edamame Salad
+How to Make Edamame Pasta Salad with Asparagus

-You can certainly speed up the process if you have 3 pots going at once.
+You can certainly speed up the process if you have 3 saucepans going at once.
 Bring them all to boil and add salt to the water.

 For the risoni, add 3 cups and boil for about 8 minutes or until al dente.
 Don’t overcook them as you don’t want the pasta to become a big pile of mush.

-In the 3rd pot, add the hulled edamame and cook for 5 minutes.
+In the 3rd saucepan, add the hulled edamame and cook for 5 minutes.

 At the end of the cooking time for each of the above components, drain, run under cold water to stop the cooking process and set aside to dry.